 A simple manipulation of the Fermat's Last Theorem equation makes it equal to the Lame's curve equation:

-For the latter equation, Fermat's theorem would be phrased like this: there are no pairs of non-zero rational numbers that satisfy this equation unless the exponent is 2.
+Accordingly to this equation, the last Fermat's theorem says: there are no pairs of non-zero rational numbers that satisfy this equation when the exponent is integer and greater than 2.
 So, except for the "four cardinal points" where either x or y are zero, no point of a Lamé curve is a tuple of rational numbers.
 Either x or y must be irrational.